 - Extended (Long Service) Leave

-- Family and Community Services Leave
+- · Family and Community Services Leave

 - Leave Without Pay

+- Leave for matters arising from domestic or family violence

 - Military Leave

 - Parental Leave

 - Sick Leave

+- Sick leave to care for a family member (Carers Leave)

 - Special Leave

+- Use of accrued leave to observe essential religious duties and cultural obligations

 - 21.1.1.
 SOH will maintain an up to date summary of basic conditions on the SOH Intranet.
 However, for a comprehensive explanation of current conditions and their application, employees should refer to the NSW Government Employment Portal on the Public Service Commission (PSC) website (www.psc.nsw.gov.au/employmentportal) or contact the SOH Human Resources Department.

 - 21.1.2.
 Casual employees are not entitled to any paid leave (except for any entitlement under the NSW Long Service Leave Act 1955 (as amended), nor to annual leave loading.